 High Magnetic Field Facility for Neutron Scattering

 The HFM/EXED proposals can be submitted at any time.
 Only soft deadlines, after which the proposals are sent to the referees, are announced.
-The next soft deadline is May 13, 2018.
+The next soft deadline is 23rd of May 2019.

 Modes of operation available in this call